spanners/dissertation/dissertation/sections/experimental-methodology.markdown

    get a different perspective of the same concept. (e.g. if total length of pauses during a 1 hour experiment is $< 10$ minutes, it is 'easy').
 We do this to get 'coverage' of the measurement concept.
 It is a form of cross validation.
-If we see an overlap in the correlational results after analysis, we can make a stronger assertion that e.g. "language A is easier than language B.".
+If we see an overlap in the correlation results after analysis, we can make a stronger assertion that e.g. "language A is easier than language B.".
 The idea I am describing here is methodological decision-making.
 5. Predict what will be the likely results of our experiments on the operationalised measurements.
 This is "feed forward validation".
-6. Do the experiement.
+6. Do the experiment.
 7. Analyse the data.
 See if the data has patterns that correlate with the assertion I wish to make.
 I will be representing the raw data in some outcome measure -- that is